-With the previous interpretation in mind, our introduction rule should take the following form: Indeed, we emulate Scott's rule by ensuring that \emph{all the intuitionistic assumptions must become modal, at once}.
+Indeed, we emulate Scott's rule by ensuring that \emph{all the intuitionistic assumptions must become modal, at once}.
 The final form is reached again by adding opportunities for weakening:

-\psubsubsection{\textsf{K4}}
+At this point the reader may vehemently protest that this introduction rule is not in the spirit of natural deduction, as we are shamelessly messing with assumptions.
+So much is true.
+But it is also true that even the most well-behaved fragments of natural deduction are not really trees, but involve some `back edges,' e.g. to record when and which assumptions are discharged: see \cite[\S 2.1]{Girard1989}.
+The situation is even more involved when it comes to the not-so-well-behaved positive fragment ($\lor\,\exists$): for example, the elimination rule for $\lor$, namely involves the silent elimination of two `temporary assumptions,' $A$ and $B$.
+Rules involving such temporary assumptions are known as rules in the style of Schroeder-Heister \cite{Schroeder-Heister1984}.
+The sum of it all is this: \emph{the proofs were never really trees}.

+Consequently, the shameless shuffling of assumptions shall not be a cause for concern.
+In fact, there is a simple way to think about the `jump' that the context $\Delta$ makes from intuitionistic to modal position.
+If we are writing down a deduction on the blackboard, and we wish to introduce a box in front of the conclusion, then all we have to do is to place a mark on all the assumptions that are open at that point.
+This does not discharge them, but it makes them modal: there shall be a fundamentally different way of substituting for them, and it shall be a little more complicated than the simple splicing of a proof tree at a leaf.

+\paragraph{\textsf{K4}}